 Please see the following for more detailed guidance.

 What Capital Gains Tax relief or allowances do I get when I sell my property?

 There is an annual capital gains tax allowance which in 2020/21 is £12,300 for everyone.

 You will also get Principle Private Residence relief for any period of time you have lived at the property as your main residence plus the final 9 months.

-Can I avoid Capital Gains Tax?
+How can I avoid Capital Gains Tax on rental property?